smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This query uses an equi-join and a theta-join and functions similar to a `CROSS JOIN`, but with one big difference, NULL markers are not returned.
+This query uses an equi-join and a non-equi-join and functions similar to a `CROSS JOIN`, but with one big difference, NULL markers are not returned.
 NULL markers are neither equal to nor not equal to each other.
 They are unknown.

 ```sql
 SELECT  a.ID,